 PROGRESS OF RESEARCH ON CONSCIOUSNESS

-It is really a matter of concern and amazing that after three decades of research (and about 100 research papers being published every year), there is still no universally accepted definition of consciousness.
+It is really a matter of concern that after three decades of research (and about 100 research papers being published every year), there is still no universally accepted definition of consciousness.
 Scientists offer an unscientific sort of description of consciousness instead of defining it.
-There is a general agreement that “Consciousness is a quality or a state of being aware of an external object (surrounding) and something within oneself (mental phenomena) such as thoughts, feeling, emotion, sensation and subjective experience.”
+There is a general agreement that “Consciousness is a quality or a state of being aware of an external object (surrounding) and something within oneself (mental phenomena) such as thoughts, feeling, emotion, sensation and subjective experience

 It is not because of proper understanding of consciousness but because of properly and scientific designing of experiments, that consciousness research has proven to be actual and functioning discipline and reproducible and meaningful results are being obtained.
 Despite such results, research on consciousness is still at surface level only.
 Some of the objectives of current consciousness research are as follows: